AAPIData/shiny_quickstats/README.md

 # shiny_quickstats
-Hosting the Shiny Version of QuickStats
+Hosting the latest Shiny Version of QuickStats